ArunSehrawat/Solving_MaxCut_Gset_instances_with_Neural_Network_using_PyTorch/README.md

-Best known max cut value, for example, for G14 = 3064 given in [Una Benlic and Jin-Kao Hao, Breakout Local Search for the Max-Cut problem][4]
+Best known max cut value on the Gset are given in [Una Benlic and Jin-Kao Hao, Breakout Local Search for the Max-Cut problem][4]